bitmark-inc/docs/learning-bitmark/working-with-bitmarks/using-bitmark-shares.md

 Any bitmark owner is able to create shares of a particular bitmark, that action divides the bitmark into a number of shares

-* The initial number of shares is not changable after created.
+* The initial number of shares is not changeable after created.

-* Once the bitmark is converted into shares, it cannot be transferred anymore.
+* Once the bitmark is converted into shares, it cannot be transferred any more.
 The provenance of the bitmark is terminated.

 * All the created shares are alocated to the owner.